Kalu Singh Mahara: The rebellion

-Revered in Uttrakhand
+Legacy

+In the year 2007, Pawan Maati program was organized from his ancestral house.

+In the year 2010, in the presence of the then DM, Lohaghat intersection was named after him.

 Kalu Singh Mahara is revered as a hero in Kumaon division of Uttarakhand.
 In 2009 a statue of this freedom fighter was installed in Dehradun the capital of Uttarakhand.